pancongliang/openshift/storage/minio/readme.md

 #### Options C: Deploying MinIO with NFS StorageClass as the Backend Storage

-* Deploy NFS StorageClass, if storage class or pv has been deployed,only need to set the `variables`.
+* Deploy NFS StorageClass, if storage class or pv has been deployed,only need to set the variables.

   Set variables
   ~~~